marekmiklusek/database-backup/README.md

 ### Clean Up Old Backups
 By default, old backups are **automatically cleaned up** after each backup.
+Backups older than **14 days** are automatically deleted to free up space.
+This retention period is **configurable**, allowing you to adjust how long backups are kept based on your needs.

 If you want to **disable automatic cleanup**, you can set the `automatic` option to `false` in the configuration file:
 ```php